xando/buzzy/docs/index.rst

 .. function:: buzzy.render.markdown(source, target_file)

-   Renderer class to render file from a markdown markup. **markdown** package is required
+   A renderer class to render file from a markdown markup. **markdown** package is required

    :param target_file: name of the destination file
    :param source: for source of the markup file